FREQUENTLY ASKED QUESTIONS

 What is the Registration fee for the 2021 season?

 Yes, WLA offers two payment options; pay in full or pay in installments (full payment received by registration close).
 Installments only a consideration for families registering in November/December.
 Please see registration details for the terms of the payment plan.

 Yes, WLA has funds set aside to assist families.
 We do not want the cost of this sport to prevent young athletes from enjoying this game.
 If you need financial assistance, go to "Downloads" located in the left column of the Homepage.
 Print the Financial Assistance doc, complete, and mail!

-No, we attempt to recycle uniforms for at least 2 years with option to purchase new sizes of either item at registration.
-As we had new uniforms for the 2020 season, only new players or those needing to resize will order during registration.
+Yes, we attempt to recycle uniforms for at least 2 years with option to purchase new sizes of either item at registration.

 Do we need to register our daughter with US Lacrosse?